shailzaa/HackCBS/README.md

 * Provide support for even more languages.
 * Provide the accuracy growth of programmer over the time.

-Made with <3 during wmn hackathon 2019.
+Made with <3 during HackCBS hackathon 2019.